Croatia What to visit

 What is the best time of year to visit Croatia?

 However, the truth is that one of Croatia’s main tourist attractions is its extensive coastline on the Adriatic Sea and its islands, with water that is very inviting for swimming.
-In this case, June to September are the best months to visit Croatia.
-The days are warmer and the water temperature much higher.
+In this case, June to September are the best months to visit Croatia if you plan to explore Croatia’s beaches.
+The days are warmer, and the water is noticeably more inviting.

 Croatia What to Visit Hvar